AmadeusRelay/AmadeusRelayFrontend/README.md

 	this.zeroEx = new ZeroEx(web3.currentProvider);
 }
 ```
-Metamask exposes the standart Ethereum web3 API, so we don´t have to declare it.
-The currentProvider returns the provider that is set in your metamask, as seen it has to be kovan testnet.
+Metamask exposes the standart Ethereum web3 API, so we don´t have to declare it before.
+The currentProvider returns the provider that is set in your metamask, and is expected to be kovan provider.

 ### STEP 1: GET token_pairs

-The first step doing in our frontend is get token pairs to trade, accessing the follow API:
+The first step done in our frontend is get token pairs to trade, accessing the following API:
 ```
 GET /api/v0/token_pairs?tokenA=
 ```
-In the first moment, we call that passing tokenA as empty, because no tokens are selected to trade yet.
-So it returns an array of tokens, combined in pairs.
-This show us witch tokens could be trade 2-by-2.
+In the first moment, we called this function passing tokenA as empty, because no tokens are selected to trade yet.
+It returns an array of tokens, combined in pairs.
+This shows us which tokens could be trade 2-by-2.

-With the result, we can populate the first combobox, with all of tokenA:
+With the result, we could populate the first combobox, with all tokens called tokenA:
 ```
 private async convertTokenPairs(response: any, tokenA: string) :  Promise<string[]> {
   let tokens: string[] = new Array();